In the business world, the termination of an employee is a common occurrence.

-“Your employment with us has been wonderful but, as you know, poor profit have forced us to make budget cuts.
+“Your employment with us has been wonderful but, as you know, poor profit has forced us to make budget cuts.
 Unfortunately, this has made it necessary for us to let go of a few staff members.
 We’re writing to inform you that you are one of the employees that must be let go at this time.
 Regretfully, we have no choice but to terminate your contract.”

 Regardless of the reason for termination, be clear and direct when describing these issues so that the employee understands why they were terminated.

 If termination is centered around a specific or ongoing event (such as consistent tardiness), provide clear details regarding that incident.